Make sure this part fits

 Q:

-What should be removed to access the valve with the defective part for the 1997 Ford Explorer?
+What should be done if air pressure fails to hold the valve in the closed position for the 2006 Ford Ranger?
 Posted by Customer

 A: